NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `position_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Z position of the center of the occluder
+- `move_up_before_last_step` (bool, or list of bools): If true, repeat the occluder's full movement and rotation before the scene's last step.
+Ignored if `last_step` isn't configured, or if `repeat_movement` is true.
+Default: false
 - `repeat_interval` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): if `repeat_movement` is true, the number of steps to wait before repeating the full movement.
 Default is between 1 and 20.
 - `repeat_movement` (bool, or list of bools): If true, repeat the occluder's full movement and rotation indefinitely, using `repeat_interval` as the number of steps to wait.
-Default: [true, false]
+Default: false
 - `reverse_direction` (bool, or list of bools): Reverse the rotation direction of a sideways wall by rotating the wall 180 degrees.
 Only used if `origin` is set to a wall and not `top`.
 Default: [true, false]
 - `rotation_y` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Y rotation of a non-sideways occluder wall;
 only used if any `origin` is set to `top`.
 Default is 0 to 359.
-- `labels` (string, or list of strings): A label or labels to be assigned to this object.
-Always automatically assigned "moving_occluders"
 - `wall_material` (string, or list of strings): Material of the occluder wall (cube)